KatherineMichel/church-website-and-marketing-on-a-budget/upworthy_case_study.md

 Upworthy was, according to Fast Company, "the fastest growing media site of all time," until Facebook, Upworthy's main source of traffic, changed its algorithms and Upworthy's traffic dramatically fell.

-Though Upworthy is not affiliated with a church, some (though not all) of Upworthy's content is the type of content that would be of interest to church-goers.
+Though Upworthy is not affiliated with a church, and has probably not set out to compete with churches, some of Upworthy's content is the type of content that would be of interest to church-goers.

 ### The Secret of Upworthy's Success